anton-k/hindley-milner-type-check/README.md

 #### Types and signatures

 The context contains all signatures for known functions.
-Known functions can be primitive operators or functions which are already were type-cheked and loaded from other library modules.
+Known functions can be primitive operators or functions which were already type-checked and loaded from other library modules.

 Note the difference between `Type` and `Signature`.
 The type can be: